benday/build-utilities/Benday.BuildTasks/overview.md

 Once you install this extension, you'll see the following tasks when you open the Build/Release Task Catalog and go to the Utility section.

-NOTE: this task requires .NET Core 2.0 or higher to be installed on your build agent.
+NOTE: this task requires .NET Core 2.2 or higher to be installed on your build agent.

 Here are the tasks:

 1. **Deploy Entity Framework Core Migrations from a DLL**

    Entity Framework Core (EF Core) Migrations are simple to deploy if you have the source code.
 But if you want to deploy EF Core migrations from a TFS Release, you almost definitely don't have access to the source code and you're trying to deploy your EF Core migrations using your already compiled DLLs.
-This task helps you to easily deploy your EF Core 2.0 Migrations from a DLL.
+This task helps you to easily deploy your EF Core Migrations from a DLL.
+By default, it deploys all your migrations but you can also deploy a specific migration by supplying the migration name.

 2. **Set Connection String in App.config or Web.config**